Gym vs home workout. Which one should I choose?

 Here’s a 30-minute, resistance training routine using resistance tubes.

-Grab Burnlab’s top-of-the-line resistance tubes set right here!
+Grab Burnlab’s premium-quality resistance tubes set right here!

-Or you could have the best of both worlds by hitting the gym twice a week for the high-tech equipment and social interaction and working out at home for the rest of the week for the privacy and convenience.
+When deciding between working out at home vs gym, keep your fitness goals, financial and space constraints, availability of time, etc. in mind.
+You could either choose one over the other or have the best of both worlds by hitting the gym twice a week for the equipment and social interaction and working out at home for the rest of the week for the convenience and privacy.

-Which is better in your opinion – Home workouts or the gym?
+Which is better in your opinion – gym or home workout?
 Let us know in the comments below!